ABOUT OUR CLERGY

 As a native of the Pacific Northwest, Father Seraphim embraced the Holy Orthodox Faith in 2008 at Holy Resurrection Orthodox Church (OCA) in Tacoma, WA.
 He converted from Protestantism together with his parents, three brothers, and two sisters.
 His father, Father Joseph Ramos is now also an Orthodox Christian Priest in the Orthodox Church of America.

-Father Seraphim and Presvytera Olenka welcomed their second child, Nikolai Joseph into the world in January, 2018 and enjoy hiking, board games, reading, and spending time with friends and family.
+Father Seraphim and Presvytera Olenka welcomed their second child, Nikolai Joseph into the world in January, 2018, and their third child, Makrina Markella in December 2019; they both enjoy hiking, board games, reading, and spending time with friends and family.

 Father Seraphim is grateful to be serving the Las Vegas Greek Orthodox community in his first assignment as a second priest: working with the youth and catechumens, planning monthly events for various ministries for young and old, and assisting Father John in the Sacramental and Liturgical life of the vibrant and growing parish.

 FATHER PAUL EYLER

 Father Paul Eyler is a retired priest from the Antiochian Orthodox Archdiocese of America.
 He was the pastor of the Antiochian parish in Las Vegas, St. Michael's Orthodox Church for more than 40 years.